 - Logistics.
 You have to ship your products to the event’s location.
 If you want to exhibit heavy machinery and/or your products are extremely fragile and require special shipping conditions, the costs can be astronomical, especially when factoring in insurance, storage, and private security officers at the venue.

 - Opportunity costs.
-This is the time you used to waste traveling or waiting for the visitors at your booth, which could have been converted into money otherwise.
+This is the time you used to waste traveling or waiting for the visitors at your showroom, which could have been converted into money otherwise.